 About an hour and a half southeast of Dallas, Tyler is a stunning city with a strong (and growing) economy that has been attracting more and more people to it.
 A relatively high Price-to-Rent ratio of 27 also means that many people are renting rather than buying, which is a great sign for long-term investment properties.
 Housing options are already starting to be snapped up so get in while you can.

-Whichever Texas market you decide to invest in for your next rental, get started with the nation’s leader in rental loans.
+Whichever Texas market you decide to invest in for your next rental property, get started with the nation’s leader in rental loans.
 Texas is our home state and we have over a decade of experience in the market, so partner with someone who can help set you up for success.